Deploy add-ons to Splunk Enterprise Security

 |Your indexers are clustered, you use the cluster master to deploy add-ons to cluster peers of your on-premises Splunk platform installation, and there is no additional deployment complexity.||Create the Splunk_TA_ForIndexers and manage deployment manually|

 |Your indexers are not clustered, you use the deployment server to automatically manage indexer settings of your on-premises Splunk platform installation, and there is no additional deployment complexity.||This automatic procedure is deprecated.
 See the Release Notes.|

 |Splunk Enterprise Security is running on a complex deployment, such as one Enterprise Security search head and one search head for other searches both using the same set of indexers.||Contact Splunk Professional Services for assistance with deploying add-ons to your indexers.|

 Create the Splunk_TA_ForIndexers and manage deployment manually

-Use this procedure only if Splunk Enterprise Security is running on Splunk Enterprise rather than Splunk Cloud, indexers are clustered, and there is no additional deployment complexity.
+Use this procedure only if Splunk Enterprise Security is running on Splunk Enterprise rather than Splunk Cloud Platform, indexers are clustered, and there is no additional deployment complexity.
 If this does not match your deployment situation, see Deploy required add-ons to indexers to select a different deployment method.

 Distributed Configuration Management collects the index-time configurations and basic index definitions into the Splunk_TA_ForIndexers package to simplify the deployment of add-on configurations to on-premises indexers.
 The Splunk_TA_ForIndexers includes all indexes.conf and index-time props.conf and transforms.conf settings from all enabled apps and add-ons on the search head, merges them into single indexes.conf, props.conf, and transforms.conf files, and places the files into one add-on for download.
 It works similar to a